-Direct project-related costs incurred during the project performance period specified in the grant agreement will be eligible for reimbursement.
-All eligible costs must be supported by appropriate documentation.
+Direct project-related costs and indirect costs that can be directly tied to the capital project that are incurred during the project performance period specified in the grant agreement are eligible for reimbursement.
+All eligible costs must be supported by appropriate documentation, including but not limited to, timesheets for in-house labor.
 Costs incurred outside of the project performance period are not eligible for reimbursement.
-Indirect and overhead costs are not eligible for reimbursement.
-(See Appendix D for further information on Eligible Costs).
-However, indirect costs that can be directly attributable to the project such as accounting and personnel services for employees working on the project, are eligible with proper documentation.
-General operating overhead costs such as utilities, rent, and maintenance are not eligible.
+General overhead costs such as rent, utilities and office equipment/supplies are not eligible for reimbursement (see Appendix D for further information on Eligible Costs).